Kee-Wang/PES-Fitting/pes_memo.md

 	In order to unzip: `tar -xzvf archive.tar.gz`

 11. Use `grep -r 'string' ./` to search for string in the all files in current folder.

+12. Simply fit the feature if you have only one feature.
+But for a 4000 * 904 matrix, you have to think about it.